 “Total Transfer Capability” or “TTC” shall mean the amount of electric power that can be moved or transferred reliably from one area to another area of the interconnected Transmission Systems by way of all transmission lines (or paths) between those areas under specified system conditions.

 “Voltage and Reactive Power Coordination Procedures” are the procedures under Section 35.11 for coordination of voltage control and reactive power requirements.

+“Waldwick PARs” shall mean the E PAR, F PAR and O PAR that control flow on the JK Interface.

 35.2.
 2 Rules of Construction.